 The Barnet Shale

-For those who are interested in the Barnet Shale natural gas exploration, the northern one third of Bosque County has seen some drilling activity into the Barnett Shale gas play over the last three years.
-There have been four wells drilled within in a 1.5 mile radius of my property to depths ranging from 6500 to 7000 ft and one about five miles west of my house.
-The well to the north east of my property, drilled by DTE, and the well to the east, drilled by XTO Energy, have produced NG at least part of the time.
+For those who are interested in the Barnet Shale natural gas exploration, the northern one third of Bosque County has seen some drilling activity into the Barnett Shale gas play over the last five years.
+There have been four wells drilled within in a 1.5 mile radius of my property to depths ranging from 6500 to 7000 ft , one that shows to be around 9000 ft, and one about five miles west of my house.
+The well to the north east of my property, drilled by DTE, produced a small amount of gas before having too much water for continued production.
+It has been capped and abandoned.
+The well to the east, drilled by XTO Energy, has produced NG at least part of the time.
+The XTO well appears to still be producing.
 Unfortunately, I do not have a clue as to what the actual production totals are.
-The two wells to the west, owned by Sundance Exploration, have been completed for about a year with all production equipment connected and the line from the well to the pipe line installed.
-These two wells have not been fractured yet.
-The talk on the grapevine is that the company ran into money problems, could not pay contractors, and is trying to sell the wells before fracturing and let the purchaser fracture and produce the wells.
+The two wells to the west, owned by Sundance Exploration, have been completed for about two years with all production equipment connected and the line from the well to the pipe line installed.
+These two wells have not been fracked yet.
+The talk on the grapevine is that the company ran into money problems, could not pay contractors, and decided to sell the wells before fracking and let the purchaser fracture and produce the wells.

 There seems to be a planned effort underway to have pipelines available to carry the gas before further drilling occurs.
 It seems like NG pipelines are everywhere you look these days or are being brought back into good condition for transporting the NG after years of non-use.
 It appears the Louis Dreyfus Pipeline Company has completed refurbishing two of their three lines across the road from my land, and it appears they are working on the third line.
 They continue to install new control equipment on their lines and replace old pipe.
-Sundance has completed laying an 8" line down the road to the east from their well which I think may come close to tying into the 20" Lonestar Midstream pipeline.
-The ran it up the DTE easement on my neighbor's property, crossing under the road we call Lovers Lane and going to the east for a connection I believe to the Lonestar Midstream high pressure 20" pipeline about a mile up the road.
+Sundance has completed their wells but have never fraqued them.
 Quicksilver Resources drilled a well a couple of years ago about five miles west of my house on FM 203 and laid a 12 " line back to a location close to the Louis Dreyfus Energy pipelines on CR 2700 with an above ground header close to the road about one mile west of my house.
 They originally told land owners they were going to lay an 8" line but installed a 12" line instead.
 I have been told that they paid $8.00 per foot for the 8" line and then installed a 12" line instead.
 DTE laid a line around our county road east of my property and down the other side of the road across from my house to the Magellan pipeline booster station, and Lone Star Midstream laid a 20" high pressure gathering line across my property running from Johnson County to somewhere north east of Hico.
 The DTE line included three above ground headers in the line at key positions to allow hookup to more wells.
 We have heard talk to expect drilling activity in 3 to 5 years but that is just rumor mill stuff.
-The real drilling activity is still in western Johnson and eastern Somervell Counties around Hwy 67 with heavy drilling activity in the George's Creek Ranch area and the drilling seems to be slowly moving through Somervell County.
+The real drilling activity is still in western Johnson and eastern Somervell Counties around Hwy 67 with heavy drilling activity in the George's Creek Ranch area, and on the area of Johnson County north of the Brazos River at Brazos Point, which sits in north Bosque County, and the drilling seems to be slowly moving into Somervell County but seems to stop near the east County line in the area of the George's Creek Ranch.
 Maybe it will eventually get back to my area of North Bosque County.
 The Somervell-Bosque County line is about 6 miles to the north of my house.
 There was a lot of seismic graphing last year by Quicksilver around the Somervell-Bosque County lines and some of that made it down to my area of the county around CR 2700.

 First hand Experience with a Natural Gas Gathering Pipeline Company